ravsau/cloudformation-course/lesson8-tagging/readme.md

 - Download the template above ( also available as a separate file on this folder)

 - We will use AWS CLI way of adding tags to the Stack and verify the propagation of the tag to the individual resources.
-Replace
+Replace the stack name with the name of your CloudFormation template file.

 `aws cloudformation create-stack --stack-name tags-test8 --template-body file://tags-test-multiple-resource.yaml --tags Key=ProjectID,Value=53 Key=Team,Value=Security`